 Young Associates is free to attend.
-All sessions take place online.
+The programme will take place online and in-person at the Sainsbury Centre.
 You will have the chance to develop your own creative project in response to the Sainsbury Centre, working as a group and independently.
 Workshops will involve artist-led activities as well as time develop your own work with the support of artist Anna Brass and Sainsbury Centre staff.

 This would suit you if: You are curious, want to learn new creative skills and approaches, have ideas and would love to bring them to life, enjoy making and being creative and are always in search of inspiration…

 Places are limited, BOOK NOW